corda/cordapp-template-kotlin/README.md

 Windows users currently have to manually enter each directory in `build/nodes` and run `java -jar corda.jar` in each.
 This will be updated soon.

-This will now have nodes running on your machine running this CorDapp.
+You will now have nodes running on your machine serving this CorDapp.
 You can now begin developing your CorDapp.

 ## Further Reading